KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Recommendation: Found `require("https")` in file `BringClient.js`: Replace "https" by "node:https".
 2. Recommendation: Found `axios` in file `BringClient.js`: Replace it with built-in fetch.
+3. Recommendation: Found `new Date()` in file `BringClient.js`: Replace "new Date()" by "Date.now()": [#3252](https://github.com/MichMich/MagicMirror/issues/3252).
-3. Recommendation: Found `jshint` in file `MMM-Bring.js`: Replace "jshint" by "eslint".
+4. Recommendation: Found `jshint` in file `MMM-Bring.js`: Replace "jshint" by "eslint".
-4. Typo: Found `Magic Mirror` in file `styles.css`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `styles.css`: Replace it with `MagicMirror²`.
-5. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+6. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
-6. The branch name is 'master'.
+7. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-bringList by rseidt](https://github.com/rseidt/MMM-bringList)